FIVE EASY STEPS TO EVENT PLANNING

 Step #1 - Event basics: ON YOUR MARK!

 What type of event will this be?
 A cultural performance?
 A concert?
 A meeting?
 Use our handy Event Planning Checklist to help you plan your event!

 - Select your date!
-Use the University Academic Calendar and the Events Calendar to select the best date for your event! *Tip* Pick a weekday (Sun-Thursday).
+Use the University Academic Calendar , the Events Calendar and even B-Engaged to select the best date for your event! *Tip* Pick a weekday (Sun-Thursday).
 It may be easier to get a space on campus!

 - Event Planning Checklist - Use this basic checklist to assist your group in planning a successful event.
 Remember, we may not have all of the specifics that your event requires on this sheet, so brainstorm prior to starting your event planning to make sure everything gets covered!

 Planning a large-scale, campus-wide event?
 Take a look at the Procedures for Scheduling Large Scale Events.